Federal Supreme Court of Iraq

-The Federal Supreme Court of Iraq (Note: المحكمة الاتحادية العليا, Al-Mahkamah al-Ittihādiyah al-‘Ulyā; دادگای باڵای فێدراڵیی) (FSC) is a financially and administratively independent judicial body and one of Iraq’s two apex courts.
+The Federal Supreme Court of Iraq (Note: المحكمة الاتحادية العليا, Al-Mahkamah al-Ittihādiyah al-‘Ulyā; دادگای باڵای ئيتيحادى) (FSC) is a financially and administratively independent judicial body and one of Iraq’s two apex courts.
 As the final court of appeal having the exclusive jurisdiction to interpret the provisions of the Constitution of Iraq, it effectively functions as the constitutional court.

 In addition to determining the constitutionality of laws and regulations, FSC reviews the application of federal laws, as well as settles disputes between the federal government, federal regions, governorates, municipalities, and local administrations.
 It also settles accusations directed against the President, the Prime Minister and the Ministers, and ratifies the final results of the general elections for the Council of Representatives.
 Since 2024, the court has expanded its authorities to include the power to amend regional legislation, such as those passed by the Kurdistan Region Parliament.

 Composition

-The Federal Supreme Court Law No. 25 of 2021, gives the heads of the following: Supreme Judicial Council, Federal Supreme Court, Public Prosecutor’s Department, and Judicial Oversight Commission together complete autonomy in selecting and designating the court’s members by including a clause that permits bypassing the President in case the presidential decree for the selected members is not issued regardless of the reason.
+The Federal Supreme Court Law No. 25 of 2021, gives the heads of the following: Supreme Judicial Council, Federal Supreme Court, Public Prosecutor’s Department, and Judicial Oversight Commission together the authority to select and designate its members.
+The law does not give the parliament veto power and includes a clause that permits bypassing the President of the Republic in case the presidential decree for the selected members is not issued regardless of the reason, granting the judiciary complete autonomy.

 FSC is composed of a president, a deputy, and seven primary members.
 The law also stipulates that proportional representation of the main components of Iraqi society must be guaranteed in the court's composition.
 In practice, this has meant that it is composed of five Shi’i Arabs, two Sunni Arabs, and two Kurds.

+As of April 2026, FSC is composed of the following members: